bzauzmer/shayna-sermons/README.md

 ## First Shabbat Sermon of 5780
-*Rabbi Golkow asks the assembled what makes Shabbat holy as the Torah reading starts anew*
+*Rabbi Golkow asks the assembled what makes Shabbat holy as the Torah reading starts anew.*

 October 25, 2019

 {% include youtubePlayer.html id="CfslBdfMcdc" time="1333" %}

+## Shabbat Bereshit
+*As we read from the first portion, Rabbi Golkow analogizes being kicked out of the Garden of Eden to losing our false sense of security after antisemitic incidents.*

+October 26, 2019

+{% include youtubePlayer.html id="xX3BYtpXNg8" time="3740" %}

+## Shabbat Lech-Lecha
+*On Ben's Bar Mitzvah anniversary, Shayna shows how God eases Abraham into leaving Ur for the Promised Land.*

+November 8, 2019

+{% include youtubePlayer.html id="Vc6wyNTjmhM" time="1670" %}

+## Shabbat Chayei Sara
+*Rabbi Golkow dives into what the Binding of Isaac teaches us about handling the unexpected.*

+November 22, 2019

+{% include youtubePlayer.html id="bI610MX_bHQ" time="1333" %}

+## We're Taking Too Many Steps!
+*A cute step-based plea for donations to upgrade Aliyah computer equipment.*

+November 22, 2019

+{% include youtubePlayer.html id="uiltll7sObs" time="79" %}